l7mp/stunner-gateway-operator/README.md

    ```

 1. And finally open a local `socat` and send anything to the UDP echo server: you should see it
-   echoing the same input back:
+   echoing back a nice greeting:

    ```console
    echo "Hello STUNner" | socat - udp:localhost:9000